phgelado/L-AbbeFaria-/README.md

 ## Future work

 ### Training data
-- Improving the content generation to create a series of more diverse life scenarios and backgrounds for the mentee
+- Improving the content generation to create a series of more diverse life scenarios and backgrounds for the mentee, i.e. adding diversity to the training data#- Increasing by orders of magnitude the training data
+- Increasing the amount of training data significantly
 - In-context learning for the mentor in training by passing high-quality material of a relevant area, e.g. financial advice, psychology handbooks, mentoring samples
 - Adding safeguarding scenarios in fine-tuning data